 After arriving home and unpacking the vehicle, Moshe, a friend from Bend, came over about 8:30 PM to help me with the computer.
 When I did the updates on Microsoft HP – the Microsoft Suite and Outlook Express disappeared because as companies they have parted ways.
 So, Moshe uploaded the Microsoft Suite again.
 That was a gift.
 However, I am still without Outlook Express which is going to take some adjustments.

-At the close of the day, Moshe was ordained as the Holy Spirit had requested.
+At the close of the day, Moshe Morgan was ordained as the Holy Spirit had requested.
 Then we spent some time in prayer and communion.

 P.S.
-The April 12, 2016 Orion Eye Center eye appointment revealed that there are no tears in my retina and that my vision is 20/20.
-For this I offer thanksgiving and praise as during this trip the LORD graciously returned my vision to 20/20 which had been a declaration and prayer since my 52nd year when I was informed that I would need lens for distance vision.
+The April 12, 2016 Orion Eye Center, Bend, Oregon eye appointment revealed that there are no tears in my retina and that my vision is 20/20.
+For this I offer thanksgiving and praise as during this trip the LORD graciously returned my vision to 20/20 which had been a declaration and prayer for over 12 years since my 52nd year when I was informed that I would need lens for distance vision.
 God is faithful!